Paul Gertler, Li Ka Shing Professor, UC Berkeley

 Abstract: We use household-level microdata from 16 countries to characterize empirically the relationship between climate, income, and residential air conditioning.
 Not only do richer countries have much more air conditioning than poorer countries, but within countries adoption is highly concentrated among high-income households.
 The pattern of adoption is particularly stark in relatively low-income countries like India, where the vast majority of adoption will be concentrated among the upper income tercile.
 We use our model to forecast future adoption, show how patterns vary across countries and income levels, and then discuss what these patterns mean for health, productivity, and educational inequality.

-Aspiration Adaptation in Resource-Constrained Environments (Journal of Urban Economics, 2021).
+Aspiration Adaptation in Resource-Constrained Environments

 (Publication, Working Paper)